-Scammers have been increasingly active in recent years, but the Christmas season is where they take their activities to a whole new level.
+Scammers have been increasingly active in recent years, but the holiday season is where they take their activities to a whole new level.

 A recent report found that cases have consistently increased by 15% in November and December over the past five years.
 The elderly are the ones at most risk too, with 92,000 victims over 60 reporting US$1.7 billion in losses in 2021 — a 74% increase compared to 2020.